-Because of the position they play, the passer is often in a vulnerable position, with little or no opportunity to protect themself from, or to prepare for, forcible contact.
+Because of their position, the passer is often in a vulnerable position, with little or no opportunity to protect themself from, or to prepare for, forcible contact.
 In recognition of this, there is an explicit rule (Rule 9-1-9) which addresses this unique situation: "No defensive player shall unnecessarily rough a passer when it is obvious the ball has been thrown."